 Hardware For UDS Smoker

 There is not a lot of hardware you need.
 Just some easy to find and cheap bolt, nuts and washers.
-You will basically only need them to make the charcoal basket and as bracket for the grill grate.
+You will basically only need them to make the charcoal basket and as a bracket for the grill grate.

 UDS Smoker Paint

 I maybe have to look at another option and maybe a quality that is more suited for heavier used grills like the UDS

 More Things I am considering

 After doing the basics that I am thinking about slowly improving the UDS with some mods that I have found in my search for what I think is the best drum smoker.
 The Hunsaker vortex smoker I wrote about.

 Updating the air inlets with some 3/4 inch galvanize bushings, 90 degrees elbows and galvanized pipe.
-On top of this there is a shut of valve.
+On top of this there is a shut off valve.

-Reason is that you do not have to bend over to fool with the intake and they function like a kind of intake damper like on other grills and smokers.
+The reason is that you do not have to bend over to fool with the intake and they function as a kind of intake damper like on other grills and smokers.

 The air outlet can be made with the same bushings and an elbow.
-This will prevent rain from getting in you smoker.
+This will prevent rain from getting in your smoker.

-You can also add a shut of valve to one of them to regulate air flow.
+You can also add a shut of the valve to one of them to regulate airflow.
 Although testing has to be done to find out if this is needed.

 I looked into wheels under the smoker to move it around easier and found some that do not break the bank.

 A handle on the lid is also on my list plus a hook to hang it on like the Weber 22 inch kettles have.